h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 #### Task
 1. **ID3 Analysis**: Calculate information gain for each feature
 2. **C4.5 Analysis**: Calculate gain ratio for each feature
-3. **CART Analysis**: Find the best binary split for Size feature using Gini impurity
+3. **CART Analysis (using Gini impurity)**: Find the best binary split for Size feature using Gini impurity
+4. **CART Analysis (using Entropy)**: Find the best binary split for Size feature using entropy-based information gain
-4. **Comparison**: Which feature would each algorithm choose as the root?
+5. **Comparison**: Which feature would each algorithm choose as the root?
 Explain any differences
+6. **CART Comparison**: Compare the binary splits chosen by CART using Gini vs CART using Entropy.
+Are they identical?
+Explain any differences.

 For a detailed explanation of this question, see [Question 27: Comprehensive Algorithm Comparison](L6_3_27_explanation.md).